dakk/lisk-cmd/README.md

 This software is release under the MIT license.

-Created by Davide "dakk" Gessa; if you like this software please consider to vote for "dakk" delegate on Lisk, or send a donation to 2324852447570841050L.
+Created by Davide "dakk" Gessa from the LiskItalianGroup; if you like this software please consider to vote for "dakk" delegate on Lisk, or send a donation to 2324852447570841050L.
 Also thanks to delegate "corsaro" for this idea.

+Check other LIG projects at: http://liskitaliangroup.github.io/